space-concordia-spacecraft/docs/contribution-guide/index.md

 # How to Contribute

-The following guide will teach the user how to contribute to the documentation for the SC-ODIN project.
+The following guide will teach the user how to contribute to the documentation project for the SC-ODIN.

 ## Set up